 At the same time, we have some very real differences in our approach, for example:

 We believe that enterprises need choice on how and where files are stored.
 While we are certainly big fans of cloud storage, our enterprise customers tell us not all content is created equal.
 They consistently tell us that some or all of their content still needs to reside in their own data center for security and compliance reasons.
-That is why Syncplicity has invested in a policy-driven hybrid cloud that gives our customers complete control of where files reside without any impact on end user functionality.
+That is why Syncplicity by Axway has invested in a policy-driven hybrid cloud that gives our customers complete control of where files reside without any impact on end user functionality.

 We believe that enterprises need to eliminate silos of information, but they can’t just rip and replace what they have.
 Enterprises have made massive investments in the storage and access controls to safeguard exabytes worth of corporate data.
 Our customers tell us that they want to move much of their file-based content into an EFSS solution.
 They know this will make it easier for users to securely access that content from any device, and also drive down IT support and infrastructure costs while improving information governance.
 However, they cannot do it immediately.
 Our customers have asked for a bridge to the future that provides secure access to this content without requiring an immediate and disruptive migration.
-And we have done that with Syncplicity.
+And we have done that with Syncplicity by Axway.

 There is nothing better for the future of enterprise IT than to have strong competition that drives innovation in technology, business models, and customer service.
 And in doing so, constantly pushes each other forward.
 We have never been so excited about what the future offers enterprise IT and the new mobile workforce they support, and again, sincerely congratulate the Box Team for this milestone in the industry.comments powered by Disqus